-Dental offices always have dedicated assistants performing sterilization practices of all reusable dental instruments, including scalpels, dental mirrors, forceps, scalers, and other tools commonly used throughout the day.
+Dental offices have dedicated assistants performing sterilization practices of all reusable dental instruments, including scalpels, dental mirrors, forceps, scalers, and other implements commonly used throughout the day.
 They also make sure to properly dispose of instruments that cannot be used again, making sure they are fully sealed away from the team and patients alike.

 Removal of Waiting Rooms

 While taking extra time to prevent disease transmission during a pandemic is hard work, it is absolutely necessary.
-It’s also why you shouldn’t feel afraid if you need to visit to have a dental emergency treated.
+It’s also why you shouldn’t feel afraid if you need to have a dental emergency treated.

 About the Author

-Dr. Dan Passidomo has been practicing for over 20 years and cares very deeply about the oral health and safety of all of his patients.
-Him and his team members are doing everything they can to make patients feel comfortable and prevent any and all disease transmission during dental visits.
+Dr. Dan Passidomo has been practicing for over 20 years and cares very deeply about the oral health and safety of his patients.
+He and his team members are doing everything they can to make patients feel comfortable and prevent any and all disease transmission during dental visits.
 If you are experiencing a dental emergency and need care, don’t be afraid to contact him through his website for help!